alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-27-obligations-towards-kafirs-co-workers.md

 ---
-layout: post
-title: "Obligations towards non-Muslim co-workers"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 9355, Question 2"
-category: [fatwas,walabara]
 hijri: Dhul-Hijjah 6, 1441
-locale: en
 lang: en
+layout: post
-note: true
+mass_edited: true
-summary: "You should invite them to Islam, enjoin Ma'ruf (that which is judged as good, beneficial, or fitting by Islamic law and Muslims of sound intellect) on them, and forbid them from Munkar (that which is unacceptable or disapproved of)."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz Ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah Ibn Ghudayyan
     url: /biography/ghudayyan/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 9355, Question 2
+summary: You should invite them to Islam, enjoin Ma'ruf (that which is judged as good, beneficial, or fitting by Islamic law and Muslims of sound intellect) on them, and forbid them from Munkar (that which is unacceptable or disapproved of).
+title: Obligations towards non-Muslim co-workers
 ---

 ### Question: